 It’s no surprise to anyone that clients and customers are the most important part of any organisation, and without them, well…you don’t have a business.

-Much has been already written about engagement and the importance of it.
+Much has been already written about marketing engagement and the importance of it.
 This blog won’t get into that, but instead, provide a few ways any company or organisation can actually engage their customers and target market.
 Firstly, think about what the term “engagement” actually means.
 For us at i3 Digital, it’s making sure that your customers, like a fiancé, are seen as “taken” and are clearly involved or even committed to your brand.

 Obviously, the more engaged customers you can generate, the stronger your business will perform.
 Engagement, for me anyway, is about generating mindshare within your customer base, and remaining relevant to them.
 There’s so much noise out there right now, and let’s be honest, your competitors are shouting the same things you are.
 Engaging with your customers means that, no matter how loud the others shout, they’ve built up a connection to your company.

 1.)
 Don’t forget the human touch in marketing

 There are thousands of online articles detailing new and exciting ways of how to get information from your clients.
 Online surveys, web analytics, content personalisation, website visitor tracking tools, social media monitoring services, lead scoring and countless other methods are all merited and we use each of them.
 However, if you want to know what your customers like or think, just ask them!
 They really won’t mind you taking the time to get to know them better so you can service their needs to the max!